The Green Dragon Tavern

 The original building was demolished in 1828, but the Green Dragon's legacy lived on in Boston's memory.
 In 1993, a reconstruction was opened on Marshall Street, near the original location.
 This modern incarnation honors the tavern's historic significance while serving as a popular restaurant and pub.

 Many believe that the reconstruction awakened the spirits that had been dormant since the original building's demolition.
 Staff members report that paranormal activity increased dramatically after the new Green Dragon opened, as if the ghosts of the revolutionaries had been waiting for their headquarters to return so they could resume their eternal watch over American liberty.
+The Green Dragon's revolutionary ghosts are just one piece of the history that made haunted Boston what it is today.

 Visitor Information